Landigou

 Landigou (/fr/) is a commune in the Orne department in north-western France.

 Geography

 The commune is made up of the following collection of villages and hamlets, La Cour, Le Vauru and Landigou.

+The commune is on the border of the area known as Suisse Normande.

 It is 540 ha in size.
 The highest point in the commune is 260 m.

-Five watercourses run through the commune, two rivers, La Vere & Gine, plus three streams the Loget,la Ferronniere & la Fontaine.
+Five watercourses run through the commune, two rivers, La Vere & Gine, plus three streams the Loget, la Ferronniere & la Fontaine.